BiasBed -- Rigorous Texture Bias Evaluation: BiasBed framework

 \paragraph{Datasets.}

-Besides the standard dataloader for ImageNet1k \cite{deng2009imagenet}, \name{} contains dataloaders for six additional datasets.
+Besides the standard dataloader for ImageNet1k \cite{deng2009imagenet}, \name{} contains dataloaders for five additional texture-bias datasets and four robustness datasets.
 Stylized ImageNet \cite{geirhos2018imagenet} and Cue-Conflict \cite{geirhos2021partial} are stylized versions of ImageNet (1000 classes) and 16-class ImageNet, respectively, where the latter particularly uses texture cues for stylization.
 Datasets that contain pure shape information are Edges, Sketches and Silhouettes from \cite{geirhos2021partial}.
+We further extend BiasBed by including the following robustness datasets: ImageNet-A \cite{hendrycks2021nae}, ImageNet-R \cite{hendrycks2021many} and two versions of DeepAug~\cite{hendrycks2021many}.

 \paragraph{Model selection.}

 In \Cref{sec:evaluationpractices}, we have seen that when testing on out-of-distribution datasets, where performance fluctuations during training are rather high, the criterion used to pick the final model can have severe impacts on the final quality metrics.
 Therefore, we have implemented three model selection methods in \name{} to unify evaluation.